-A native of Albany, Georgia, King hails from a prominent civil rights family, where his grandfather for whom he is named, was a buggy driver for Booker T. Washington and his father was a lawyer for scores of civil rights demonstrators, including Dr. Martin Luther King, Jr.
+A native of Albany, Georgia, King hails from a prominent civil rights family, where his grandfather for whom he is named, was a buggy driver for Booker T. Washington, and his father was a lawyer for scores of civil rights demonstrators, including Dr. Martin Luther King, Jr.

 After earning an English degree at Tulane in New Orleans, and studying law briefly at the University of London's University College, King set his sights on visual story telling.

 He trained at New York University's Graduate School of Film & Television before spending more than two decades in print, radio and television journalism.
 He was an on-air TV news reporter in Atlanta (WSB), Boston (WGBH), Dallas (KXAS), Jacksonville (WTLV/WJXX), Miami (WSVN), and Mobile (WALA).
-He also reported for the Boston Globe, NBC.com and a host of other print publications.
+He also reported for the Boston Globe, NBC.com and a host of other online and print publications.

 In 2002, King founded AugustineMonica Films, a video production house, specializing in producing marketing, fundraising, and website videos for area nonprofits.
 Click here to view video samples of previous clients.